Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders

 \emph{\textbf{Introduction}---} Charged lepton flavor violation (cLFV) is highly suppressed in the Standard Model (SM), and its observation would constitute unambiguous evidence for new physics.
 In this work, we identify a previously unexplored same-sign dimuon topology in electron--photon collisions, $\gamma e^- \to e^+\mu^-\mu^-$.
 This process is mediated by an axionlike particle (ALP) with flavor-violating $e$--$\mu$ couplings, which can be produced on shell, leading to a resonant enhancement of the signal rate.
 Moreover, the SM does not yield this final state at the parton level, rendering the signature intrinsically clean, with only small residual backgrounds arising from detector effects.
 We find that this channel can probe cLFV ALP couplings one to two orders of magnitude beyond existing constraints at future facilities.
 This work establishes a new collider paradigm for probing charged lepton flavor violation using electron--photon collisions, providing a uniquely powerful probe of cLFV.
 This combination of resonant production already at leading order, vanishing irreducible backgrounds, and a distinctive same-sign topology would be difficult to realize in conventional $e^+e^-$ or hadron-collider environments.

-Such electron--photon collisions can be realized via laser Compton backscattering (LCB)~\cite{Arutyunian:1963xib,Milburn:1962jv,Ginzburg:1982bs,Ginzburg:1981vm,Telnov:1989sd} at electron--positron colliders including the Beijing Electron--Positron Collider II (BEPC-II) with the Beijing Spectrometer~III (BESIII) detector~\cite{BESIII:2009fln}, the Super Tau--Charm Facility (STCF)~\cite{Achasov:2023gey,Ai:2025xop}, and the International Linear Collider (ILC)~\cite{ILCInternationalDevelopmentTeam:2022izu}.
+Electron--photon collisions can be realized via laser Compton backscattering (LCB)~\cite{Arutyunian:1963xib,Milburn:1962jv,Ginzburg:1982bs,Ginzburg:1981vm,Telnov:1989sd} at electron--positron colliders including the Beijing Electron--Positron Collider II (BEPC-II) with the Beijing Spectrometer~III (BESIII) detector~\cite{BESIII:2009fln}, the Super Tau--Charm Facility (STCF)~\cite{Achasov:2023gey,Ai:2025xop}, the Circular Electron Positron Collider (CEPC)~\cite{CEPCStudyGroup:2018ghi,CEPCStudyGroup:2023quu,CEPCStudyGroup:2025kmw,Ai:2025cpj}, and the International Linear Collider (ILC)~\cite{ILCInternationalDevelopmentTeam:2022izu}.
 In this setup, a laser beam is scattered off the positron beam to generate a high-energy photon beam that subsequently collides with the incoming electron beam.
-This technique has been employed for precision beam-energy measurements at BESIII~\cite{Achasov:2008gq,ZhangJianYong:2015vpa,Zhang:2016BESIIIBeamEnergy,Zhang:2017luo} and can be implemented at future facilities such as STCF~\cite{Achasov:2023gey} and ILC~\cite{Muchnoi:2008bx}.
-While $\gamma e$ collisions have been explored in various contexts~\cite{Eboli:1993wg,Atag:2003wm,Benbrik:2024hsf}, their potential for probing cLFV has not been investigated.
-In this context, compared with conventional $e^+e^-$ collisions, the $\gamma e$ mode offers several distinctive advantages for the present signal: the ALP can be produced on shell already in the leading $2\to2$ subprocess, and the asymmetric initial-state kinematics enhances the sensitivity to light mediators produced near threshold while maintaining sufficient boost for their decay products to be experimentally resolved.
+This technique has been employed for precision beam-energy measurements at BESIII~\cite{Achasov:2008gq,ZhangJianYong:2015vpa,Zhang:2016BESIIIBeamEnergy,Zhang:2017luo} and can be implemented at future facilities such as STCF~\cite{Achasov:2023gey}, CEPC~\cite{Tang:2020gmv,Chen:2025bie}, and ILC~\cite{Muchnoi:2008bx}.
+While $\gamma e$ collisions have been explored in various contexts~\cite{Eboli:1993wg,Atag:2003wm,Benbrik:2024hsf}, including cLFV production of a CP-even neutral scalar mediator in Ref.~\cite{BhupalDev:2018vpr}, the specific same-sign dimuon topology $\gamma e^-\to e^+\mu^-\mu^-$ and its dedicated collider phenomenology have not been investigated.
+In this context, compared with conventional $e^+e^-$ collisions, the $\gamma e$ mode offers several distinctive advantages for this channel: the mediator can be produced on shell already in the leading $2\to2$ subprocess, resulting in a resonant enhancement of the signal rate.
+The asymmetric initial-state kinematics further enhances the sensitivity to light mediators produced near threshold while maintaining sufficient boost for their decay products to be experimentally resolved.
 These features, together with the absence of irreducible SM backgrounds, lead to an exceptionally clean and sensitive probe of weakly coupled new physics.